KyleDavidsonPro/kyledavidsonpro.github.com/_posts/2014-07-27-Google-Glass.md

 If you're looking for a decent resource to get started, best bet is [Glass Developer Docs](https://developers.google.com/glass/).

-In regards to a hackathon, I think there's plenty of applicability for Glassware, especially for health related applications.
-I have to say I feel like it takes a few hours to get comfortable with the technology and getting set up with a dev environment etc. But, these things are expected.
+I have to say I feel like it takes a few hours to get comfortable with the technology and getting set up with a dev environment etc.
+But, these things are expected.
 None the less, I think there will be a lot of interest for a hack day with Glass.
+There's plenty of applicability for Glassware, especially for health related applications.
+In fact, [Ali Rawashdeh](https://twitter.com/al1ra/status/485753878030585856) has been building Glassware for those affected by colour blindness!
+Just one of many possibilities.